MRCollective/ChameleonForms/docs/enum.md

 public AnEnum EnumValue { get; set; }
 ```

-Then by default the Field Element HTML would be (if you [auto-sentence case labels](auto-sentence-case) and don't specify extra HTML attributes):
+Then by default the Field Element HTML would be (if you [Automatically sentence case labels](labels.md) and don't specify extra HTML attributes):

 ```html
 <select data-val="true" data-val-required="The Enum value field is required." id="EnumValue" name="EnumValue">